cloudant/nodejs-cloudant/README.md

    This plugin will retry requests on error (e.g. connection reset errors) or on a predetermined HTTP status code response using an exponential back-off.

-   For example, Cloudant's multi-tenant offering may reply with an HTTP 429 response because you've exceed the number of API requests in a given amount of time.
+   For example, Cloudant may reply with an HTTP 429 response because you've exceed the number of API requests in a given amount of time.
 You can ensure these requests are suitably retried:

    ```js
    var cloudant = new Cloudant({ url: myurl, maxAttempt: 5, plugins: { retry: { retryErrors: false, retryStatusCodes: [ 429 ] } } });